hjdhjd/homebridge-myq/README.md

 ### <A NAME="myq-contribute"></A>How you can contribute and make this plugin even better
 The myQ API is undocumented and implementing a plugin like this one is the result of many hours of reverse engineering, trial and error, and community support.
 This work stands on the shoulders of other myQ API projects out there and this project attempts to contribute back to that community base of knowledge to further improve myQ support for everyone.

 I would love to support more types of myQ devices.
+Currently `homebridge-myq` supports the following device types:

+- Garage door openers
+- Lamps and myQ switches

-I'm actively interested in working with people who have devices beyond garage doors in the myQ ecosystem such as myQ-enabled:
+I'm actively interested in adding support for additional device types, and would like to work with people who have myQ-enabled:

-- Lights and lamps
 - Motion sensors
 - Cameras
 - Locks